 I would pray and ask God to help me by making a natural way of escape available, yet no physical opportunity presented itself.
 After falling into temptation and sinning, I was becoming frustrated.
 I thought God wasn’t keeping His promise in that scripture.

 But then when I was older I was studying my Bible one day, and I received a revelation.
 All humans deal with the same kinds of temptation, but what is unique to the individual is God doesn’t allow us to be tempted beyond what we are capable.
 Instead, He provides the way of escape.
-(See 1 Cor.
-10:13 above.)
+(See 1 Corinthians 10:13 above.)

 What exactly is that way of escape?
 We’ll cover that in a moment, but first, let’s look at what is true about temptation according to the Bible.